Making the UK greener, one house at a time

 What are perovskites?

 Based on the perovskite research, results show that using perovskites has boosted solar panel efficiencies regarding the percentage of available sunlight that they convert to electricity.
-This is accomplished more rapidly than any other solar cell material that has been mass-produced or which is being developed in labs.
+Researchers accomplish this more rapidly than any other solar cell material that has been mass-produced or is being developed in labs.

-In the years these resources have been analysed, their efficiency figures increased from approximately 10 to 20 per cent in just two years.
+Analysts have examined these resources over the years.
+Their findings show that efficiency figures increased from 10 to 20 per cent in just two years.

-The name perovskites came from a mineralogist, Lev Perovski, and was given to a material called calcium titanium oxide.
+Lev Perovski, a mineralogist, gave the name perovskites to a material called calcium titanium oxide.
 The perovskite compounds used to make solar cells are not calcium titanium oxide but share the same crystalline structure.

-Different compounds have been created using minerals; one of importance contains methyl ammonium, lead, iodine, and chlorine, which can absorb a greater spectrum of sunlight than silicon.
+Scientists have created different compounds using minerals.
+One important compound contains methyl ammonium, lead, iodine, and chlorine, which can absorb a greater spectrum of sunlight than silicon.
 The material that makes up over 80 per cent of the solar cells on the market to

 The emergence of perovskite solar panels